Skip to main content

 About the Red Snapper

 A typical Red Snapper runs 20 inches in length and weighs around 8 pounds, though fish in prime habitat regularly exceed these averages.
-The all-tackle world record stands at 50.3 lbs, set at Louisiana, USA, making it a legitimate target for anglers chasing personal bests.
+The all-tackle world record stands at 50.4 lbs, set at Gulf of Mexico, making it a legitimate target for anglers chasing personal bests.
 Conservation status varies by region — check local regulations before keeping fish, as some waters have slot limits or catch-and-release requirements in place.

 Habitat & Range